← Blog

 • Medical certificate, obtained in Bolivia.

-• Interpol records, obtained in Bolivia — criminal, police, and narcotic trafficking checks.
+• Interpol records, obtained in Bolivia: criminal, police, and narcotic trafficking checks.

 The financial threshold is straightforward.
 Bolivia calculates the lump-sum option as 12 months multiplied by the minimum salary benchmark.
-If your income varies month to month, immigration accepts a lump sum of $4,800 in your account at the time of application.
+If your income varies month to month, immigration accepts a lump sum of $5,000 in your account at the time of application.

 Documents you must obtain in your home country

 For the initial 1-year temporary residency, many applicants do not need to bring much from home beyond a valid passport and bank statements.
 Bolivia does not require a birth certificate for the 1-year visa.
-Bolivia also does not require a home-country criminal record for the 1-year visa — the local Interpol check replaces it.
+Bolivia also does not require a home-country criminal record for the 1-year visa.
+The local Interpol check replaces it.

 The list of documents from your home country is short for most first-time applicants: